liangchenn/Cournot-game/README.md

 This solver also allows firms to have sub-unit (i.e. firms will take each sub-unit's

 profit into its optimization problem), which is controlled by the ownership matrix.

+For the method used in the function, please see https://github.com/liangchenn/Cournot-game/blob/master/CournotGame.pdf

 ## Usage
 ````